emeraldwalk/vscode-timespent/README.md

 ## Configuration Settings

-- `storageDir` - Optional storage directory path where the time tracking `sqlite` database will be stored.
+- `storageDir` - Optional storage directory path where the time tracking `.csv` file will be stored.
 Defaults to `.vscode/` folder in current workspace.